Suchitra Bandekar

-Suchitra Bandekar (Marathi: सुचित्रा बांदेकर) is an Indian actress.
+Suchitra Bandekar is an Indian actress.
 She mainly works in Hindi and Marathi films and television.

 Childhood

-She was born and brought up in Nashik, Maharashtra.
+She was born and brought up in Mumbai, Maharashtra.
 She attended school in Balmohan Vidya Mandir and college in D. G. Ruparel College, Dadar.

 Personal life

 Suchitra got married with her long time boyfriend Aadesh Bandekar in 1990.
 She has a son, named Soham Bandekar.